aantron/better-enums/doc/ApiReference.md

 All names declared in the scope of a Better Enum are prefixed with an underscore in order to avoid conflicts with potential constant names.

+If you are using [non-integral underlying types][non-integral], you need to be aware of section of this reference on underlying types.
+However, if you are using a regular, integral underlying type, the type `Enum::_underlying` is the same `Enum::_integral`, and each of the `*_underlying` functions is the same as the corresponding `*_integral` function, so you can safely ignore that whole section.

+[non-integral]: ${prefix}demo/NonIntegralUnderlyingTypes.html

 ### Running example